 The valuing of a wrongful death case can be an extremely difficult matter.
 As in other areas, the law provides easily understood rules for determining those damages.
 The actual implementation of those rules in practice, however, can be difficult and judges and juries are left with rather broad discretion in making those decisions.
 This article addresses those general rules which serve as the framework from which such determinations are made.
 This web site includes additional materials which will be of assistance in determining the value of your particular case and include an article entitled "Examples of Jury Verdicts in Selected Wrongful Death Cases" and a "Wrongful Death Case Valuation Worksheet" to be used to gather information to be sent to your attorney.
 Always keep in mind that the actual determination of case value, settlement strategy, and the decision to resolve a case by settlement or proceed to trial should be made only in conjunction with a licensed, trained attorney with experience in this area.

-The general rule in California in wrongful death cases is that one is entitled to recover both economic and non-economic damages which are suffered as a result of the loss of a loved one.1 Economic damages in a wrongful death case include an award for the financial contributions which the decedent would have made to his wife, children and/or parents had he or she survived.
+The general rule in California in wrongful death cases is that one is entitled to recover both economic and non-economic damages which are suffered as a result of the loss of a loved one.1 Economic damages in a wrongful death case include an award for the financial contributions which the decedent would have made to their spouse, children and/or parents had he or she survived.
 It also includes the recovery for funeral services in memory of the decedent and for burial costs.
 Non-economic damages include loss of love, companionship, comfort, affection, society, solace or moral support as well as loss of enjoyment of sexual relations.

 In the usual case, the chief element of damage is the loss of economic support which the decedent would have provided for a spouse, children and/or parents.
 It includes the present value of the earnings the decedent would have contributed to the family during the period of his or her life expectancy.2